The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Experimental Setup

 Input features are constructed from minute-level multivariate market data.
 The predictive model maps this feature sequence to the designated label (i.e., the return at the specific horizon determined by the experimental setting).

-\textbf{Training Configuration.} To ensure the model captures diverse market conditions within each gradient update, we construct each training batch by sampling data from a window of 20 trading days.
-All models are optimized using the Adam optimizer with MSE loss.
+\textbf{Training Configuration.} We set the batch to cover 20 trading days, i.e., one batch contains data from a 20-day window.
+All models are optimized using the AdamW optimizer with MSE loss.
 Importantly, we standardize both the model outputs and the labels cross-sectionally (zero mean and unit variance).
 Under this normalization, minimizing the MSE is equivalent to maximizing the Pearson correlation (IC) between predictions and labels, since for standardized variables

 so both objectives are aligned up to an affine transformation.

 \textbf{Early Stopping Strategy.} We employ an early stopping mechanism to prevent overfitting.
 During training, the loss on the validation set is monitored at the end of every epoch.
 The training process is terminated if the validation loss does not improve for 5 consecutive epochs (patience $= 5$).
 Upon termination, the model parameters corresponding to the lowest validation loss are restored as the final model.